Ben-Voris/Hunters-Island-2025/docs/README.md

 of Robbins Island.
 I’ve never paddled that part of Knife Lake; we normally just blast past it on the border route, so it intrigues me.

 A middle-aged couple paddled past our camp, heading south.
-They might've seen or taken the portage to Crawford but we don't think to ask&mdash;plus they might've thought it rude to have strangers shout questions at them.
-We decide not to risk the time we'd need to explore portages that we know nothing about, and decide to stick with our original plan and to take the portage to Melon Lake.
+Though they might've taken the portage from Crawford, we didn't think to ask&mdash;plus they might've thought it rude to have strangers shout questions at them.
+These portages would be new to us and we decide not to risk the time we'd need to explore them, so we stuck to our original plan and head to the portage to Melon Lake.

-(Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the rubber pack to the gear pack and were surprised how notable the extra weight was.
-Today, to balance the load, we moved one pair to the food pack.)
-The food barrels are notably lighter and we've started moving gear into them.
+(Packing note: yesterday, we had moved both pairs of our Chaco &ldquo;magic sandals&rdquo; from the rubber pack to the gear pack and were surprised how much we noticed the extra weight.
+Today, to balance the load, we moved one pair to the food pack.
+Also, the food barrels are notably lighter and we've started moving gear into them.)

 Wind is low, with occasional gusts.
 No clouds excepting a few mares tales.